 General Mills boosts eco-friendly grain Kernza

-In this undated photo provided by The Land Institute of Salina, Kan., technician John Mai checks wheat crosses in the institute's greenhouse.
+In this undated photo provided by The Land Institute of Salina, Kan., strands of intermediate wheatgrass, trademarked as Kernza, grow on a 72-acre plot owned by The Land Institute.
 On Tuesday, March 7, 2017, General Mills announced partnerships with The Land Institute and the University of Minnesota to help commercialize Kernza, a wild relative of wheat, and to incorporate the grain into cereals and snacks under its Cascadian Farm organic brand.

 Add your comments below